Toronto Condo HVAC Services- Repairs, Tune-ups, Installation and Replacements

 What is HVAC?

-HVAC stands for Heating, Ventilation, and Air conditioning and is usually a term used to describe interior air systems.HVAC is sometimes referred to as climate control or heating and cooling but in essence, HVAC is a system built to regulate air temperature, regulate and control humidity levels and air quality in order to provide a comfortable, enjoyable, and healthy environment.
+HVAC stands for Heating, Ventilation, and air conditioning and is usually a term used to describe interior air systems.HVAC is sometimes referred to as climate control or heating and cooling but in essence, HVAC is a system built to regulate air temperature, regulate and control humidity levels and air quality to provide a comfortable, enjoyable, and healthy environment.

 There are 3 main parts to HVAC systems:

-HEATING: Heating is obviously very important in our part of the world as it provides us with the ability to have a very comfortable life even with extremely low temperatures outside.
-Oil-based and gas based are two most commonly installed heating systems in Toronto.
+HEATING: Heating is very important in our part of the world as it provides us with the ability to have a very comfortable life even with extremely low temperatures outside.
+Oil-based and gas-based are the two most commonly installed heating systems in Toronto.

 COOLING & AIR CONDITIONING: Cooling & Air conditioning is a different story here in Toronto and Canada as a whole.
 Because of our short, “easy” summer, homeowners are not as inclined to invest in “central” solutions and so we’ve got several different cooling systems like ductless and window air-conditioners.